 By pooling their resources and expertise, the foundations have magnified the impact of their grantmaking and are able to collectively fund more projects.
 Each of the projects will receive funding for up to five years, with the four foundations together pledging $30 million for all the undertakings.

-Ron Folman of Ben-Gurion University of the Negev in Israel won one of these grants and he will lead the development of a nanodiamond spatial interferometer to help resolve the disconnect between quantum physics and general relativity by performing spin-based interferometry measurements
+Ron Folman of Ben-Gurion University of the Negev in Israel won one of these grants and he will lead the development of a nanodiamond spatial interferometer to help resolve the disconnect between quantum physics and general relativity by performing spin-based interferometry measurements.

 Education: